 In this, the first history of the African diaspora in Latin America from emancipation to the present, George Reid Andrews deftly synthesizes the history of people of African descent in every Latin American country from Mexico and the Caribbean to Argentina.
 He examines how African peoples and their descendants made their way from slavery to freedom and how they helped shape and responded to political, economic, and cultural changes in their societies.

 Assata An Autobiography (By Assata Shakur)

 This intensely personal and political autobiography belies the fearsome image of JoAnne Chesimard long projected by the media and the state.
-With wit and candor, Assata Shakur recounts the experiences that led her to a life of activism and portrays the strengths, weaknesses, and eventual demise of Black and White revolutionary groups at the hand of government officials.
+With wit and candor, Assata Shakur recounts the experiences that led her to a life of activism and portray the strengths, weaknesses and eventual demise of Black and White revolutionary groups at the hand of government officials.

 Message to the Blackman (By Elijah Muhammad)

 Elijah Muhammad, by far, was one of the most powerful black men in America.
 Known more for the students he produced, like Malcolm X, Louis Farrakhan and Muhammad Ali, this man exposed the black man as well as the world to a teaching, till now, was only used behind closed doors of high degree Masons and Shriners.
 An easy and smart read.
 The book approaches the question of what and who is God.
 It explores the origin of the original man, mankind, devil, heaven, and hell.

 In this groundbreaking book, Melissa V. Harris-Perry uses multiple methods of inquiry, including literary analysis, political theory, focus groups, surveys, and experimental research, to understand more deeply black women’s political and emotional responses to pervasive negative race and gender images.
 Not a traditional political science work concerned with office-seeking, voting, or ideology, Sister Citizen instead explores how African American women understand themselves as citizens and what they expect from political organizing.